Croydon North (constituency)

 Croydon North was a constituency represented in the House of Commons of the UK Parliament from 2012 until its abolition for the 2024 general election by Steve Reed of Labour Co-op.
-The seat was created in 1918 and split in two in 1955 (taking in neighbouring areas) and re-devised in a wholly different form in 1997.
+The seat was created in 1918, split in two in 1955 (taking in neighbouring areas), and re-devised in a wholly different form in 1997.

 Under the 2023 Periodic Review of Westminster constituencies, the majority of the constituency was incorporated into the re-established seat of Croydon West, with northern parts, including the areas of Norbury, Thornton Heath and Upper Norwood, forming part of the newly created constituency of Streatham and Croydon North.

 History

 The seat was created from the former Croydon North West and part of the former North East constituencies.
 In its previous form it existed from 1918 until 1955.

 On re-creation at the 1997 general election the MP for the seat became Malcolm Wicks of the Labour Party with the fourth largest Labour majority in Greater London.
 Wicks was victorious at the next two general elections and died on 29 September 2012, prompting a by-election which was won by Steve Reed of the same party.
 The 2015 result made the seat the 31st safest of Labour's 232 seats by percentage of majority.